jobtome-labs/terraform-modules/README.md

 #### Examples: permissions needed

-- For kubernetes deployer (if the cluster using RBAC):
+- For kubernetes deployer (if the cluster is configured for using RBAC):

 ```roles = [ "roles/container.viewer", ]```